 - 1. The Sashastra Seema Bal was set up in March 1963. - 2.
-They guard Indo-Nepal and Indo-Bhutan Borders. - 3.
+They guard Indo-Nepal and Indo-Bhutan borders. - 3.
 They are also deployed during elections as polling booth security. - 4.
-Its area of coverage included 15 states - 5.
-Previously, it was known as the Special Service Bureau and they are deployed to control antinational activities and inculcate feelings of national belonging in the border population among others.
+Its area of coverage includes 15 states. - 5.
+Previously, it was known as the Special Service Bureau and they are deployed to control anti-national activities and inculcate feelings of national belonging in the border population.
 It also acts against smuggling and other illegal activities. - 6.
-The current SSB chief (2021) is Kumar Rajendra Chandra, IPS.
+The current SSB chief (2023) is Rashmi Shukla, IPS.